earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/01-science-toolbox/python-open-science-toolbox/2018-02-05-os-05-import-python-packages.md

 ## Import a Package in Python
-Once you have installed the packages that you require,you can call them in python at the command line, in a script or in a Jupyter notebook.
+Once you have installed the packages that you require, you can call them in `python` at the command line, in a script or in a Jupyter notebook.
 You have to explicitly call and load each library that you need in your notebook or script in order for the functions (or tools) in the library to be available in your code.
 Reproducibility Tip: IMPORTANT: Load all of the packages that you will need in the first code cell of a Jupyter notebook.
 By doing this, you or anyone using your Notebook will know what libraries they need to install in order to run your Notebook.

 Once the package is loaded you can use it in your code.
 Like this:

 ```
 import numpy
 numpy.sin(0)